developer-zebra/developer-zebra-site/src/mx/4-3/app-management/browsermgr/index.md

 ---
 title: Browser Manager
-description: The Browser Manager allows for configuration of browser settings such as the default home page.
+description: The Browser Manager permits the configuration of browser settings such as the default home page.
 ---

 ## About BrowserMgr

 ### Overview

-The Browser Manager allows for configuration of browser settings such as the default home page.
+The Browser Manager permits the configuration of browser settings such as the default home page.

 ### Main Functionality